Eastern long-necked turtle: Description

-When it feels threatened, this turtle will emit an offensive smelling fluid from its musk glands.
+When it feels threatened, this turtle will emit an offensive-smelling fluid from its musk glands.
 This trait gives the turtle one of its other common names, "stinker".

+Diet

 The eastern long-necked turtle is carnivorous, eating a variety of animals.
 This includes insects, worms, tadpoles, frogs, small fish, crustaceans, molluscs, plankton, and carrion.

-Reproduction
+Life cycle

+Females of this species take 10 years to reach maturity.

 In early summer, the female will lay between two and ten eggs in the banks of her aquatic habitat.
 Three to five months later the hatchlings break out of their shells.
 These young turtles often fall prey to predators such as fish and birds.
 Females will lay one to three clutches of eggs per year.